Petersoj/alpaca-java/README.md

 ## Configuration

-If you plan on using the alpaca.properties, set the following properties in an alpaca.properties file on the classpath:
+Creating an `alpaca.properties` file on the classpath of the following format allows you to easily load various properties using the `AlpacaAPI()` default constructor:
 ```
-api_version = <v1 or v2>
 key_id = <YOUR KEY>
 secret = <YOUR SECRET>
 base_api_url = https://paper-api.alpaca.markets